Meng-Lyu/cs686-lectures/labs/Lab06-README.md

 Up-to-date [README file](https://github.com/cs-rocks/cs686-lectures/blob/master/labs/Lab06-README.md)

  - (v0): Lab 06 became available on Canvas around 3:15pm, Feb 25th (Tuesday).
+ - (v1): The wording about not using `Partition BY` was a bit vague, so it's been updated (see the "diff" of the latest commit).
+Specifically, for the "join" tasks, do NOT use any analytic functions listed [HERE](https://cloud.google.com/bigquery/docs/reference/standard-sql/analytic-function-concepts).
+For instance, your query for "join" subtask should NOT use `RANK` or `ROW_NUMBER`; you can use those for the `partition` subtask (yet, I don't recommend using `ROW_NUMBER` because it's not efficient).
  - Please Report any issues/errors on Piazza.

 # Java Task #